sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupimageinstalldataimageinstallfrommetadatakey.md

 # Key

-`Key` specifies whether the image index, name, or description is used to specify the metadata for an image in a Windows® image (.wim) file.
+`Key` specifies whether the image index, name, or description is used to specify the metadata for an image in a Windows image (.wim) file.
 For information about using this setting, see [MetaData](microsoft-windows-setupimageinstalldataimageinstallfrommetadata.md).

 ## Values